MarcSlakey/40k/pygame/README.md

 High Priority:
 There is no way to collide the circular model bases with rectangular terrain.
 Need to write custom collision code for this interaction.
 Pile in move logic does not include requirement to end move closer to the nearest model.
+Game sometimes crashes when pressing enter to change phases after a charge move.

 Low Priority:
 LOS checks are currently very slow, especially when doing multi-shooter LOS checks during the shooting phase.